 I’m also concerned about street children, the youth who don’t have secure or steady homes and live on the streets for many reasons.
 On a single night in 2019, roughly 568,000 people were experiencing homelessness in the United States; 35,000 of them were people under the age of 25 experiencing homelessness on their own.
 Half of these ‘unaccompanied youth’ lived ‘unsheltered’ or on the street, in parks or in vehicles.
 Trends showed higher counts of Black youth in shelters and on the streets.
 Living without stable housing is dangerous in and of itself.
 I can’t help but worry about black youth who live on the streets and who are simply trying to survive, and their chances of coming face-to-face with bad cops based on false accusations from a suspicious racist.
 No child should have to fear being killed because of their race.
 No child should have to worry about being criminalized because they have no place to call home.
 Even as a 15-year-old child advocate, I feel like I could do more.
 I believe I can do more.

 From social media campaigns to street protests, we see generations of people, corporate CEOs and national celebrities drawing boundary lines; it’s not black versus white.
 Now more than ever its everyone versus racists and those who are silent get dragged into a side whether they like it or not.
 So, let me be clear about where I stand: Black lives matter.
 Black children’s lives matter.
 Black homeless youth lives matter.
 Black foster care youth lives matter.
 Their lives matter so much that I’m pledging $8,460 to be dispersed over the next four years for rapid rehousing, mental health services, educational and vocational counseling and emergency services to Maryland-based nonprofits with proven records of servicing mostly Black homeless youth, and Black foster youth who are aging out or have aged out of the foster care system.
-I will make my first pledged payment the week of October 14, 2020, which is Mr. Floyd’s birth date, and I look forward to spending the next few months learning about nonprofits eligible to receive my first donation.
+From 2020 to 2023, I will announce grant recipients the week of October 14, 2020, which is Mr. Floyd’s birth date.

 We all have work to do.
 I’m committed to continuing to do my part.
 I invite you to join me.